pickhardt/Guiders-JS/README.md

 - `attachTo`: (optional) selector of the html element you want to attach the guider to
 - `autoAdvance` (optional): Array consisting of an element and event, that causes an auto-advance the guider when that event's element is triggered.
 This is a combination of `onShow()` binding of a `next()` plus a automatic removal of the bind when a `next()` happens.
+- `bindAdvanceHandler` (optional): When using `autoAdvance` above,  it will (by default) normally advance if the event occurs.
+But sometimes you want to change it so that it might advance only if the form has content, etc. If that is the case, set this to a closure so that this actually runs the auto-advance (or not).
+Note that commonly used handlers are stored in `guiders.handlers` array.
+If you want to create your own, realize the closure is bound to `_advanceHandler` for unbinding.
 - `buttons`: array of button objects

 ~~~